DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 Create custom workflows and learn how to manage Jira.
 This will give you tons of confidence when using Jira in the real world (or when intervewing)

-And since Atlassian has evaluation version for their cloud version of Jira, there isn&#39;t any cost to try this.
+And since Atlassian has evaluation version for their cloud version of Jira, there isn't any cost to try this.

 Now you have no excuse to not having used Jira before (at a level more advanced that most corporate users and the developers interviewing you)